I have come that they may have life, and have it to the full. John 10 v 10 (NIV)

 What about my children?

 We have a dedicated youth programme on Sundays from babies through to teenagers.
-Our welcome team will show you where to go.
-Towards the end of the service, the young people join us back in the main hall.
+We all meet together initially for worship and then the children and young people leave for their groups.
 Alternatively, they can stay with you, it’s completely up to you.
 Our youth programme is called ‘Quest’, you can find out more here: Quest

 What is a Baptist Church and how is it different to others?